The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 Common use cases include:

-- Isolating pipeline sections for maintenance
+- Isolating pipe ends for planned maintenance (end closure)

-- Sealing off unused nozzles on pressure vessels
+- Sealing off unused nozzles on pressure vessels and heat exchangers

 | Standard | Code / Designation | Size Range | Pressure Class / PN | Face Types |